Skip to Content

 Trim the roots with scissors or pruning shears to the approximate size of your overwintering pot.
 Excess roots can become tangled.Pepper plant with bare roots for overwintering

 This step is an added level of protection against any remaining pests.
-Fill a bucket with about 3 gallons of water and add 1tbsp each of neem oil and castile soap.
+Fill a bucket with about 3 gallons of water and add the correct amount of insecticidal soap.
 Mix thoroughly and dunk your plant both ways, allowing it to sit for a few minutes.
 This should take care of any aphids or other insects that remain in the roots.Dunking pepper plant roots in neem oil solution

 8. Re-pot in fresh soil.